suvarchal/RAMADDA_publish/sphinx/source/started.rst

     ramadda_publish test_dir entryid -ramadda ramadda_server -user username -password password

 Directories can be grouped as a RAMADDA_ casestudy with an additional keyword suffix ``-groupas casestudy``; this type of directory gets a special look when it contains jupyter notebooks within.
-For example https://weather.rsmas.miami.edu/repository/entry/show?entryid=f34a263b-afe6-46fa-9490-42e9689b38a6``
+For example this url ``https://weather.rsmas.miami.edu/repository/entry/show?entryid=f34a263b-afe6-46fa-9490-42e9689b38a6`` is a casestudy type.